 Sorting can also be done by clicking on column headers in the result window.
 Clicking on those column headers will also affect groups if groups have been enabled for the result.

-You may also want to register XSearch to the context menu of Windows Explorer, so that you can right-click on any drive or folder and choose XSearch to search files in it directly.
+You may also want to add XSearch to the context menu of Windows Explorer, so that you can right-click on any drive or folder and choose XSearch to search files in it directly.

-These can be done by using the menu→ .
-The dialog box itself already explained these features.
+Those can be done by using the menu→ The dialog box itself has already explained these features.
 The only thing we need to explain here is the UAC (User Account Control) of Windows Vista and later:

-Because enabling these features needs to register XSearch to system, administrator privileges are needed.
-With UAC enabled, you are actually a limited user under Windows Vista/7 and later, even your account is in administrators group.
+Because enabling these features requires registering XSearch to the system, administrator privileges are needed.
+With UAC enabled, you are actually a limited user under Windows Vista/7 and later, even your account is in the administrators group.
 Thus, XSearch needs to elevate access rights.
 When it does that, Windows will ask you to confirm.
 You must allow it so that it can register itself to the system.

-If you have done sorting and/or grouping with the previous result, XSearch will perform same sorting and grouping with the result after it completed a new search.
+If you have done sorting and/or grouping with the previous result, XSearch will perform the same sorting and grouping with the result after it completes a new search.

-Performs the default sorting operation after finished a search.
+Performs the default sorting operation after finishing a search.
 The default sort is sorting by file name in ascending order.
-Note if the "Keep last sort and group states" is enabled and performed, this option will be skipped.
+Note: If the "Keep last sort and group states" is enabled and performed, this option will be skipped.

-Performs the default grouping operation after finished a search.
+Performs the default grouping operation after finishing a search.
 The default group is grouping by modified date time in ascending order.
-Note if the "Keep last sort and group states" is enabled and performed, this option will be skipped.
+Note: If the "Keep last sort and group states" is enabled and performed, this option will be skipped.

-Treats folders as files, so folders will not be kept on top (or bottom in descending order).
-Most search programs including XSearch will keep the folders on top/bottom of the list when you sort the found items, XSearch provides this option so you can overwrite that behavior.
+Treats folders as files, so folders will not be kept at the top (or bottom in descending order).
+Most search programs, including XSearch will keep the folders at the top/bottom of the list when you sort the found items.
+XSearch provides this option so you can overwrite that behavior.

-When XSearch loads an previously saved search result file, it checks each item in the file, and removes items that are no longer existed in the system.
+When XSearch loads a previously saved search result file, it checks each item in the file, and removes items that no longer exist in the system.

 Pops up a window to ask you if you want to cancel the search.

 Those special files contain additional information.
-XSearch will automatically obtain those information in addition to the basic information.
-The information will be shown on details panel (status bar) if you select a file, or be shown in a tool tip window when you point mouse cursor over a file.
+XSearch will automatically obtain this information in addition to the basic information.
+The information will be shown on the details panel (status bar) if you select a file, or in a tooltip window when you point mouse cursor over a file.

-If you enabled this option, XSearch will not obtain those information.
+If you enable this option, XSearch will not obtain this information.
 It treats those special files as normal files.
 This can save time and system resources.

 Does not show search progress information on the details panel during searching.

-Searching large files for words will take many extra times.
+Searching large files for words will take a lot of extra time.
 XSearch needs to open those files and read each byte of them.
-If you specify a value other than 0 (zero) here, then all files that larger than that size (MB) will be skipped when XSearch needs to search words in files.
+If you specify a value other than 0 (zero) here, then all files that are larger than that size (MB) will be skipped, when XSearch needs to search words in files.